 Related article: 15 Important Manufacturing Marketing Trends and Statistics

-Criticisms of these systems point to the fast advancement of AI systems and the expected integration of smart assistants into new vehicle models in coming years.
-Believe it or not, gesture control may be an obsolete technology within a few short years, and the time spent developing it seen as a waste.
+Criticisms of these systems point to the fast advancement of AI systems and the expected integration of smart assistants into new vehicle models in the coming years.
+Believe it or not, gesture control may be an obsolete technology within a few short years, and the time spent developing it may be seen as a waste.

-Added technology is more than a perk for drivers, it’s an important advancement towards the fully connected vehicle of the future.
-A completely saturated self-driving car market may still seem to be far off, pervasive connectivity like we are currently seeing in vehicles and the early mover activity that we are seeing already is a crucial step on the way towards a fully automated industry.
+Added technology is more than a perk for drivers; it’s an important advancement toward the fully connected vehicle of the future.
+A completely saturated self-driving car market may still seem to be far off, but pervasive connectivity like we are currently seeing in vehicles and the early mover activity that we are seeing already is a crucial step on the way towards a fully automated industry.
 Consumers appear to be ready to take their hands off the wheel, and now we must ensure that our automated vehicles are ready for the open roads.